-ART 270 - Printmaking: Relief and Intaglio
+ART 270 - Printmaking: Relief and Screen

-3 Credits The focus of this studio class is on relief and intaglio processes including woodcut, linoleum cut, drypoint, hardground, softground, and aquatint.
+The focus of this studio class is on relief and screen printing processes including woodcut, linoleum cut, drypoint, and screen printing to produce original works of art.
 Lectures and readings put printmaking in historical and contemporary contexts to help students achieve personal aesthetic goals.
 Low toxic processes are used when possible.
-Course Fee.